-- According to Current Clinical Guidelines: - o Type 2 diabetes: 50-54 - Metformin remains the cornerstone to most antidiabetic treatment regimens.
-50-54 - Patients with high glycosylated hemoglobin will most likely require combination or triple therapy in order to achieve glycemic goals.50-54 - The incretin mimetics are recommended as a potential second-line treatment option to be added to or used in combination with metformin in patients not achieving glycemic goals.^{51,53} - A lower rate of hypoglycemia, established efficacy and safety profile when used in combination with metformin, demonstrated effectiveness in reducing post-prandial glucose, and the potential for weight loss are noted as advantages associated with the incretin mimetics compared to other classes of antidiabetic agents. ^{51,53} - No one incretin mimetic is recommended or preferred over another.50-54 - Other Key Facts: - Exenatide (Byetta[®]) is administered twice-daily (60 minutes prior to food).1 - Exenatide extended-release (ER) (Bydureon[®]) is administered once weekly (independent of meals).2 - The extended effect was achieved by adding the biodegradable polymer poly D, L-lactic-co-glycolic acid to exenatide.
-As a result, microspheres are formed and after administered, continued infiltration of water into the microspheres causes them to swell and release exenatide in a slow predictable fashion.55 - Patients who administer exenatide ER will have a palpable subcutaneous nodule at the injection site that dissipates as the medication is released.55 - Liraglutide (Victoza®) is administered once-daily (independent of meals).3 - o No generic incretin mimetics are available.
+- According to Current Clinical Guidelines: - Type 2 diabetes: 49-54 - Metformin remains the cornerstone to most antidiabetic treatment regimens. - Patients with high glycosylated hemoglobin will most likely require combination or triple therapy in order to achieve glycemic goals.49-54 - The incretin mimetics are recommended as a potential second-line treatment option to be added to or used in combination with metformin in patients not achieving glycemic goals. - A lower rate of hypoglycemia, established efficacy and safety profile when used in combination with metformin, demonstrated effectiveness in reducing post-prandial glucose, and the potential for weight loss are noted as advantages associated with the incretin mimetics compared to other classes of antidiabetic agents. - No one incretin mimetic is recommended or preferred over another. - Other Key Facts: - o Albiglutide (Tanzeum®) is administered once-weekly (independent of meals). - Exenatide (Byetta®) is administered twice-daily (60 minutes prior to food). - Exenatide extended-release (Bydureon®) is administered once weekly (independent of meals). - The extended effect was achieved by adding the biodegradable polymer poly D, L-lactic-co-glycolic acid to exenatide.
+As a result, microspheres are formed and after administered, continued infiltration of water into the microspheres causes them to swell and release exenatide in a slow predictable fashion.

+- Patients who administer exenatide extended-release will have a palpable subcutaneous nodule at the injection site that dissipates as the medication is - Liraglutide (Victoza®) is administered once-daily (independent of meals).4 - No generic incretin mimetics are available.